nsoft/uno-jar/README.md

 https://plugins.gradle.org/plugin/com.needhamsoftware.unojar

-the maven task can be found at
+the maven plugin can be found at

 https://github.com/greening/unojar-maven-plugin